Campbell University Jerry M. Wallace School of Osteopathic Medicine

 Clinical Medicine, Osteopathic Manipulative Medicine, and other clinical skills are taught in a progressive fashion designed to integrate with and provide seamless entry into the third and fourth year clinical rotations.
 Weekly clinical case conferences are utilized to help students integrate and apply biomedical and clinical concepts presented during the week.

 Years 3 and 4 of the curriculum begin with one month of simulation medicine to prepare for clinical rotations.
-One advantage of CUSOM’s clinical curriculum is that training occurs at six regional campuses, all within a reasonable distance from the medical school.
+One advantage of CUSOM’s clinical curriculum is that training occurs at eight regional campuses, all within a reasonable distance from the medical school.
 Clinical experiences occur in a variety of settings including large regional hospitals, academic centers, ambulatory practices, and smaller rural hospitals and health clinics.
 This unique blend of experiences provides students with the opportunity to learn multiple models of health care and have the opportunity to provide care to rural underserved populations.

 Dual Degree Programs